Majed187/ColorPicker/README.md

 # ColorPicker
-type your color and get the hex of it
+##Type your color and get the hex of it

 ## Startt the app with